 Instead of using the “brown bag,” select a lunch bag or box that can be reused all school year.
-In our household, we have a small collection of lunch boxes and bags including; character lunch boxes that coordinate with their backpacks, eco-friendly cotton lunch bags, insulated lunch totes, stainless steel lunch tiffins, and bento style lunch boxes.
+In our household, we have a small collection of lunch boxes and bags including character lunch boxes that coordinate with their backpacks, cotton lunch bags, insulated lunch totes, stainless steel lunch tiffins, and bento-style lunch boxes.
 Pick one (or two) that are easy to clean and accommodate your child’s favorite foods.
-When picking a plastic lunch box, select one that is non-toxic, PVC-free, and safe for your child.
+When picking a plastic lunch box, select one that is nontoxic, PVC-free, and safe for your child.

 2. Food Containers

 It’s time to ditch the baggies and switch to reusable food containers.
-Some lunch boxes (tiffins and bento style boxes) have compartments for the food that will eliminate the need for individual food containers.
-You can use sandwich bags, plastic containers, stainless steel containers, or small glass containers in place of baggies.
-Sandwich bags are available in cotton or FDA approved, non-toxic plastic and come in a variety of sizes.
+Some lunch boxes (tiffins and bento-style boxes) have compartments for the food that will eliminate the need for individual food containers.
+You can use reusable sandwich bags, plastic containers, stainless steel containers, or small glass containers in place of baggies.
+Sandwich bags are available in fabric or FDA-approved, nontoxic plastic and come in a variety of sizes.
 Stainless steel, plastic, and glass containers come in a variety of shapes and sizes too.
-All of the reusable containers can be hand washed, machine washed, or tossed in the dishwasher at the end of the day.

 3. Drink Containers

 Individually packed drink boxes and pouches create a lot of waste.
 Glass, plastic, or stainless steel thermoses and bottles can be filled with their favorite drink and can keep chilled throughout the day.
-Again, select bottles that are non-toxic, PVC-free, and those that can be washed easily.
-Be sure to wash the bottles everyday and allow them to air dry to prevent mold.
-Tip – Investing in a bottle brush can help keep your bottles extra clean on the inside.
+Again, select bottles that are nontoxic, PVC-free, and that can be washed easily.
+Be sure to wash the bottles every day and allow them to air dry to prevent mold.
+Tip: Investing in a bottle brush can help keep your bottles extra clean on the inside.

 No need for paper towels and paper napkins!
 Get some small cotton napkins just for the kids.
 They come in a rainbow of colors and some even have cute embroidered designs on them.
-If you don’t want to spend a lot of money, reuse some old T-shirts or dishtowels and make your own little cloth napkins.
-Cut them into squares and stitch the edges to prevent fraying.
+If you have some leftover fabric, old shirts, or dishtowels, you can make your own little cloth napkins.
+Cut the fabric into squares and stitch the edges to prevent fraying.
 Stock up so you only have to wash them at the end of the week to save yourself extra work during the busy week.

-I’m not a big fan of those flimsy plastic utensils that are probably filled with toxins.
-You can use your regular utensils from the house or you can buy a set to use just for school lunches.
-The regular stainless kitchen utensils can get pretty heavy.
-You can find smaller, lightweight utensils made of non-toxic plastic or bamboo that would be perfect for packing.
+I’m not a big fan of those flimsy plastic utensils that you use once and then throw away.
+You can pack a set of regular utensils from the house or you can buy a set to use just for school lunches.
+If stainless kitchen utensils make your child’s lunchbox too heavy, you can buy a set of lightweight utensils made of nontoxic plastic or bamboo that are perfect for packing.
 For the more adventurous child, consider reusable chopsticks!